Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 • When to Vet: If your cat eats grass daily or vomits without bringing up hairballs/objects, see a vet immediately.

-Why does a carnivore crave salad?
-It usually boils down to four biological triggers.
+Why do obligate carnivores crave greens?
+It usually boils down to four biological drivers.

 1. The Purge Mechanism (Nature’s Detox)